Pictures of Earth from Mars

 May 22, 2003: Have you ever wondered what you would see if you were on Mars looking at the Earth through a small telescope?
 A new picture from NASA's Mars Global Surveyor (MGS) spacecraft, currently orbiting Mars, reveals the answer.

 This first-ever image of its kind not only shows Mother Earth as a tiny alien world in the vast darkness of space, but also includes Earth's moon and a view of the giant planet Jupiter with some of its larger moons, too.
-The camera aboard Mars Global Surveyor photographed Earth and Jupiter in an alignment, as seen in the evening sky of Mars, at 9 a.m.
+The camera aboard Mars Global Surveyor photographed Earth and Jupiter in, as seen in the evening sky of Mars, at 9 a.m.
 EDT, May 8, 2003.

 "We've spent the last six-and-a-half years staring at Mars right in front of us," says Michael Malin, president and chief scientist of Malin Space Science Systems (MSSS), of San Diego, who operates the camera aboard Mars Global Surveyor.
 "Taking this picture allowed us to look up from the work of exploring Mars ... and gain a new perspective on the neighborhood, one in which we can see our own planet as one among many."